djvill/APLS/doc/how-to-use/extract-with-csv.md

 This allows you to verify that the correct file has been selected.
 If the file is not the one you wanted to select, you can click the button again to select a different file.

-After you have selected your desired file, clicking the _Upload_ button will bring you to the settings page for _Extract annotations for search matches_.
+After you have selected your desired file, clicking the _Upload_ button will bring you to the settings for _Extract annotations for search matches_.

 ![]({{ '/assets/screengrab/extract-with-csv/extract-annotations-for-search-matches-2.png' | relative_url }})

-On this page, the setting for the "Target" should be set to the column in your `.csv` containing either the MatchIDs or URLs of your search results.
+The setting for the "Target" should be set to the column in your `.csv` containing either the MatchIDs or URLs of your search results.
 If your `.csv` has a column named _MatchID_, APLS will automatically select that column for this setting.

 The drop-down menu after "Extract data for the" allows to select if you want annotations about the matches in your search results (_given token_), the tokens directly before your matches (_previous token_), or the tokens directly after your matches (_next token_).